verdaux/BookNotes/Phrases/Impressors 3.md

 - [ ] It's the space, I said.
 All the space between poems and stories.
 That's the void I'm trying to fill.
 - [ ] It's a huge shit sandwich and we all got to take a bite.
 - [ ] It's insulting to human beings to think that only a system of rewards and punishment can keep you decent.
+- [ ] I love women rights, but I'm more interested in women wrongs.